intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_cpp_xpu_quickstart.md

 ## Quick Start

 ### Setting Docker on windows
 If you want to run this image on windows, please refer to (this document)[https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/docker_windows_gpu.html#install-docker-on-windows] to set up Docker on windows.
 And run below steps on wls ubuntu.
+And you need to enable `--net=host`,follow [this guide](https://docs.docker.com/network/drivers/host/#docker-desktop) so that you can easily access the service running on the docker.
+And the [v6.1x kernel version wsl]( https://learn.microsoft.com/en-us/community/content/wsl-user-msft-kernel-v6#1---building-the-microsoft-linux-kernel-v61x) is recommend to use.

 ### Get the latest Image
 ```bash